 One World Trade Memorial

 Our final stop on this 4 days in New York with kids itinerary is the One World Trade Memorial.
 Visit the 9/11 Memorial site and One World Observatory.
-The memorial is pretty humbling, and the museum is pretty heartbreaking.
+If you’d like to visit this observation deck, it is the perfect way to end your trip and seeing the sunset would be incredible.
+The memorial is pretty humbling, and the 9/11 museum is pretty heartbreaking.
 However, these are a key piece of New York’s history.

 Kid Tip: We didn’t go into too much detail about the Twin Towers tragedy with our kids, or take them to the museum.
 They’re too young to understand it properly.